3.6.1. Rules for drawing locations (organizations)

 3.6.1.1.5

-If an organization (“Location” item) only lets in staff and guests (factory workers, hospital patients, and others) within its closed territory, you may draw the following “Location” type items in the area of the main organization:
+If an organization (an item in the “Locations” category) only lets in staff and guests (factory workers, hospital patients, and others) within its closed territory, you may draw the following “Locations” type items in the area of the main organization:

 • Items accessible to everyone whether they're a staff member or a guest.